 The Whitewright Public Library is not a judicial body.
 Laws governing obscenity, subversive materials, and other questionable matters are subject to interpretation by the courts.
 Therefore, no challenged material will be removed solely for the complaint of obscenity or any other category covered by law until after a local court of competent jurisdiction has ruled against the material.
 No materials will be knowingly added to the library collection that have been previously determined to be in non-compliance with local laws.

 The patron submitting a request for reconsideration must hold a valid borrower's card.
-The director will respond, in writing, within thirty days of receipt, to the patron's request for reconsideration.
-The response will indicate the action to be taken and reasons for or against the request.
 An item will only be evaluated for reconsideration once in a twelve-month period.